 During the morning of the fourth day, a debate between three groups (classicists, Bayesians, and information theorists) will be organised in which the (dis)advantages of the approaches presented in this course will be discussed.
 In the afternoon, there is a lab meeting in which you have the opportunity to analyse your own data (or data provided by the lecturers) with the approaches taught in this course.

-Among our Methodology and Statistics postgraduate courses, there are two other courses that address Bayesian statistics:
+Among our Methodology and Statistics postgraduate courses, there is one more course that address Bayesian statistics:

 - A gentle introduction to Bayesian Statistics, for material on Bayesian Structural Equation Modeling.
 Unlike our course, this course does not cover hypothesis testing nor Bayes factors, and it focusses on SEM.